 If this is your first time using a buffer, you might be slightly surprised at its power.
 However, start with small sections to get used to it.
 Then, once you’re confident, do larger sections.
 Finally, allow the floor to dry afterward.

 What Are Epoxy Floors?

-Epoxy floors are quite common in garages due to the durable surface.
-It’s a “system” composed of a combination of hardeners and resins.
+Epoxy floors are pretty common in garages due to their durable surface.
+It’s a “system” composed of hardeners and resins.
 When these are mixed, a chemical reaction occurs that forms a durable plastic material (3).

 Due to the tough exterior, epoxy floors are often used in industrial environments, sports facilities, and hospitals.
 The plastic material sticks very easily to any base surface, such as concrete.